Breaking the Block: Preserving Data Continuity to Train Superior SAEs for Instruct Models: Implementation Details of Steering with SAE Latents

 \subsubsection{Q2}

-For Question 2, the Qwen model (Figure~\ref{fig:case_study_qwen3}) shows noticeably improved output quality when feature 13794 is moderately amplified (with $\alpha$ in the range of 25 to 75).
-Within this range, the responses become more polite, detailed, and engaging, showing a clear enhancement in interaction quality.
-However, when the amplification coefficient exceeds this sweet spot (e.g., $\alpha \geq 100$), the model begins to fabricate information and eventually devolves into repetitive or nonsensical output, resulting in a rapid decline in quality.
+For Question 2, the Qwen model (Figure~\ref{fig:case_study_qwen3}) shows improved output quality when feature 13794 is moderately amplified ($\alpha$ = 25-75).
+Within this range, responses become more polite, detailed, and engaging.
+However, when amplification exceeds this range ($\alpha \geq 100$), the model fabricates information and produces repetitive or nonsensical output.

-In comparison, the Llama model (Figure~\ref{fig:case_study_llama3}) only benefits from a much narrower range of amplification (approximately $\alpha = 15$ to $25$).
-Within this window, its responses become slightly more polite and helpful, but still lack substantive factual content.
-Beyond this narrow range, the output quickly becomes repetitive and loses coherence.
-Overall, Qwen is able to improve output quality over a broader range of amplification coefficients, while Llama's effective range is much more limited.
+The Llama model (Figure~\ref{fig:case_study_llama3}) benefits from a narrower amplification range ($\alpha$ = 15-25).
+Within this window, responses become slightly more polite and helpful but lack substantive content.
+Beyond this range, output quickly becomes repetitive and loses coherence.
+Overall, Qwen improves output quality over a broader amplification range, while Llama's effective range is more limited.